Complex life histories alter mercury exposure and accumulation in linked aquatic-terrestrial food webs

 Evaluating stream nutrient trends: a new statistical approach to compensate for changing streamflow

 Large flow changes in wet and dry years can mask patterns of increasing or decreasing flux and concentrations, yet good estimates of changes over time are needed to inform policy.
-I am working with Bob Hirsch (USGS) and Craig Stow (NOAA) to look at long-term changes independent of flow changes in three tributaries to Lake Erie: the River Raisin, the Cuyahoga River, and the Maumee River.
+I worked with Bob Hirsch (USGS) and Craig Stow (NOAA) to look at long-term changes independent of flow changes in three tributaries to Lake Erie: the River Raisin, the Cuyahoga River, and the Maumee River.
 We recently submitted this work.
 Spoiler: flow-normalizing using weighted regressions on time, discharge, and season regressions (WRTDS) on load and concentration estimates makes it much easier to detect long-term trends in the data.
 Read the full study in Rowland et al. 2021.

 Nutrient limitation changes with season in sub-tropical lakes of Nepal